scott-eric-kaufman/the-whole-sek/content/the-valve/2008-09-30-conference-announcement-public-spheres-blogospheres.md

 By [Adam Kotsko](http://adamkotsko.com/weblog) on 09/30/08 at 02:13 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/con/#22467)
 []()

 Rohan, feel free to repost that CFP here.
-In fact, if you don’t, I will.
+In fact, if you don't, I will.

 Adam, the conference organizers decided to do that.
-Technically, I’m still with UCI as an instructor, so they _could_ have put that.
+Technically, I'm still with UCI as an instructor, so they _could_ have put that.

 By [Scott Eric Kaufman](http://acephalous.typepad.com) on 09/30/08 at 04:02 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/con/#22468)
 []()

 _feel free to repost that CFP here_

-Good point, Scott--I don’t know why I didn’t do that right away, it seems so obvious.
-I’ll post it here very soon.
+Good point, Scott--I don't know why I didn't do that right away, it seems so obvious.
+I'll post it here very soon.

 By [Rohan Maitzen](http://openlettersmonthly.com/novelreadings) on 09/30/08 at 05:33 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/con/#22470)